 Stage 1

-Over the past 2 years, we have delivered Stage 1 of the Cape to Cape Resilience Project.
-This extensive scope of work has produced various technical, strategic and engagement assessments.
-The outcomes of this work allow us to better understand the region’s coastal hazards and possible implications for our local communities, now and into the future.
-This work has included:
+From 2021 to 2022, we delivered Stage 1 of the Cape to Cape Resilience Project.
+This extensive scope of work produced various technical, strategic and engagement assessments.
+The outcomes of this work have allowed us to better understand the region’s coastal hazards and possible implications for our local communities, now and into the future.
+This work included:

 • New research through a Coastal Hazard Assessment (CHA)